megabytis/nodeGym/01-node-core/04-Event-Loop-libuv/notes.md

 ### 2. 📩 **Poll Phase**

 - Handles:
-  - I/O events (e.g., incoming network requests, file reads)
+  - I/O events (e.g., incoming network requests[http], file reads[fs], crypto & almost all nodeJs module functions)
   - Fetching data
   - Waiting for new events
 - If no timers are ready, it will **block and wait** for callbacks.